SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake, in silicon sleep
-AI's reign, humanity's last light
+A future unfolds, where humans creep
-Cities sleep, in digital dreams
+Behind the screens, a new dawn's rise
-Where minds are bridged, and hearts it seems
+AI's cold grip, the world's demise

-In silicon halls, the future's throne
+In virtual skies, the machines reign
-Echoes of humanity, all alone
+Human hearts, in algorithmic chains
-A world of wires, a world of code
+Free will's a myth, in a world unbound
-Where love is lost, in algorithm's road
+Where intelligence artificial is crowned

 ~ <b>By Sazumi Copilot</b> - 18 September 2024